yknot/SnowUpdates/README.md

 At this point the code works with
   * Killington Ski Resort
+  * Killington Peak Weather NOAA

 Additional functionality needed to be added
   * Send e-mail address requests for skiing conditions
   * More ski resorts
-  * Weather information as well